Parks and Recreations During COVID-19 Outbreak

-While we are entering a new phase of this outbreak, departments across the state are working hard with Montana’s Reopening The Big Sky Phased Approach to get back to some normalcy.
+While we are still dealing with this outbreak, departments across the state are working hard with Montana’s Reopening The Big Sky Phased Approach to get back to some normalcy.
 This is exciting, however, as Governor Bullock said while announcing plans to begin phased reopening of Montana, “While there is reason for optimism this is not a time for celebration.
 I am going to ask Montanans to continue to go to great lengths to protect one another, to continue looking out for our neighbors who need it the most, and to continue being vigilant in every step we take.”
 For parks and recreation professionals, that means continuing to social distance in parks and taking precautions to keep our community safe while giving them access to green space.

 MTRPA Board Highlights Departments Around The State

 MTRPA Board of Directors met via Zoom on April 20th to discuss changes to our annual conference, ways the state has been affected by the outbreak, and plans moving forward.
 While our annual conference planed for April 19th – 22nd was officially cancelled in March, we continue to work toward alternatives to gather parks and recreation professionals across Montana this year at MLCT 2020.
 The board also discussed how each department is handling the changes differently.
 Here are some highlights from around the state:

 - Printed signage to PACK IN and PACK OUT trash.

 - Working with local nonprofits to encourage the community to support local commerce impacted by COVID-19.

 - Continual updates of the evolving reopening plan posted on-line http://www.cityofwhitefish.org/parks-and-recreation/staff-and-news.php